Zylann/godot_voxel/doc/source/blocky_terrain.md

 !!! note
 	A second material can be used in each model.
 This is useful if a given mesh needs both transparent and opaque parts.
 This works as usual, by having a mesh with two surfaces.
 However, face culling will still use properties of the model regardless.
 For example, if a model has opaque sides and is transparent in the middle, it may be defined as a non-transparent block, so when placed next to other opaque blocks, geometry of its sides will be culled.
 See (Transparency)[#transparency] section for more info.

+!!! warning
+	If your voxels use mesh-based physics (GodotPhysics, Jolt...) and you export your game with "Export as dedicated server" in the resources tab of an export preset, make sure meshes you used in `VoxelBlockyModelMesh` are **not** stripped.
+Mesh data is required at runtime to generate colliders.
+If you don't do this, models using a mesh will not generate any mesh-based collision.

 ### Usage of voxel model IDs

 Voxel IDs defined in a `VoxelBlockyLibrary` are like tiles in a tilemap: for simple games, they can directly correspond to a type of block.
 However, you may want to avoid treating them directly this way over time.
 Instead, you may define your own list of block types, and each type can correspond to one, or multiple `VoxelBlockyModel` IDs.